vadagasy/waph-vadagasy/labs/lab2/README.md

 # Lab 2 - Front-end Web Development

 ## Overview :
-This lab delves deeper into front-end web application development.
-In connection with Lab 2, I understood how to develop a web application using few basic HTML tags and javasrcipt by inlcuding images and forms and created a HTTP GET and POST request and further analyzed the the request, response, status code through the inspect element.
-After that Ajax , CSS and Jquery has been used to enhance the web application and make the code easy. .
-The pandoc tool was used to create the PDF file after all relevant screenshots had been taken and added, and the content had been prepared in markdown.
+This lab explores the construction of front-end web applications in further detail.
+In relation to Lab 2, I learned how to make a web application by incorporating images and forms with a few simple HTML tags and JavaScript.
+I also made an HTTP GET and POST request and used the inspect element to further evaluate the request, response, and status code.
+Subsequently, Jquery, CSS, and Ajax were utilized to improve the online application and simplify the code.
+After all pertinent screenshots were captured and included, and the material was produced in markdown, the pandoc tool was used to build the PDF file.

 [https://github.com/challans216/waph-challans/blob/main/lab/lab2/README.md](https://github.com/challans216/waph-challans/blob/main/lab/lab2/README.md)